J. Michelle Childs: Potential nomination to the Supreme Court

 On January 28, 2022, the White House stated that Childs was among those being considered for nomination to the U.S. Supreme Court, to fill the seat would be vacated after Justice Stephen Breyer's retirement.
 Two days later, one of her home-state U.S. Senators from South Carolina, Republican Lindsey Graham, publicly voiced his support for her potential nomination.
-Childs' surprising ascent from district court judge to supreme court finalist can also be attributed to Jim Clyburn, the number three Democrat in the House who has been lobbying Biden to nominate Childs notwithstanding concerns over Childs' moderate record as a judge and trial lawyer.
+Childs' surprising ascent from district court judge to Supreme Court finalist can also be attributed to Jim Clyburn, the House majority whip, who had been lobbying Biden to nominate Childs notwithstanding concerns over Childs' moderate record as a judge and trial lawyer.
 Labor rights groups voiced their disapproval with Childs' consideration for the U.S. Supreme Court, given her private sector experience working at a law firm many considered to be an "anti-union" law firm.

 On February 22, 2022, President Biden ultimately chose D.C.
 Circuit Judge Ketanji Brown Jackson to fill Breyer's seat.

 Court of appeals service

 In January 2021, U.S. Representative Jim Clyburn sent a letter to President Biden's transition team encouraging Biden to nominate Childs to the United States Court of Appeals for the District of Columbia Circuit.
-On December 23, 2021, Biden announced Childs as his nominee for that court, and her nomination was sent to the Senate on January 10.
-She has been nominated to the seat to be vacated by Judge David S. Tatel, who will assume senior status upon confirmation of a successor.
+On December 23, 2021, Biden announced Childs as his nominee for that court, and her nomination was sent to the Senate on January 10, 2022.
+She was nominated to the seat to be vacated by Judge David S. Tatel, who announced his intent to assume senior status upon confirmation of a successor.
 On April 27, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On May 26, 2022, her nomination was reported out of committee by a 17–5 vote.
-On July 14, 2022, the United States Senate invoked cloture on her nomination by a 58–33 vote.
+On July 11, 2022, Majority Whip Dick Durbin filed cloture on her nomination.
+On July 14, 2022, the Senate invoked cloture on her nomination by a 58–33 vote.
 On July 19, 2022, her nomination was confirmed by a 64–34 vote.
 She received her judicial commission on July 25, 2022.